Yusufghodiwala990/ChatApp/README.md

 # ChatApp
-ChatApp created using .NET and WPF
+Windows Desktop Application, ChatApp created using .NET and WPF